ksator/junos-automation-with-saltstack/README.md

 # About this repo
-how to automate Junos with SaltStack
+How to automate Junos with SaltStack

 # About SaltStack